MoveoTech/Moveo-Protocol-code/React/README.md

 # Moveo Protocol Code - React

-_A mostly reasonable approach to React and JSX_
+_A mostly reasonable approach to React and JSX_TSX

 This style guide is mostly based on the standards that are currently prevalent in JavaScript, although some conventions (i.e async/await or static class fields) may still be included or prohibited on a case-by-case basis.
 Currently, anything prior to stage 3 is not included nor recommended in this guide.